Take me back to the Mizzou IQ page

 Answer: Thomas Jefferson

 Jefferson Monument — Unveiled on July 4, 1885, the Jefferson Monument is the original tombstone of Thomas Jefferson from Monticello.
-It is located in front of The Residence on Francis Quadrangle where MU Chancellor Brady Deaton and his wife Anne live.
+It is located in front of The Residence on Francis Quadrangle where MU Chancellor Loftin lives.
 Thomas Jefferson’s ideal of an “academical village” in which students would receive a broad education in the arts and sciences is the model for today’s American university.
 As the first public university in Jefferson’s Louisiana Purchase territory, MU reflects many of Jefferson’s ideals.

 What Mizzou alumni won an Academy Award in 2003 for Actor in a Supporting Role?

 C: Robert Loggia